Week 15 – #WritingWednesday Challenge

 With that little piece of advice, I give you today’s Mindfulness Exercise:

 Mindfulness journaling can be very private.
-However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know a few of the things you’ve added to your new Joy Journal.
+However, if you are willing to share your thoughts with me and my readers, I would love to invite you to comment below and let me know how today’s exercise made you feel.

 * * * * *